marcprojer/howToDOM/README.md

 ## credit

-This project was created as part of a learning experience and is inspired by the Codecademy "Challenge Project: JavaScript and the DOM" curriculum.
+This project was created as part of a learning experience and is inspired by the Codecademy "Challenge Project: JavaScript and

+## GitHub Pages

+You can view the live version of this project on GitHub Pages: [howToDOM](https://marcprojer.github.io/howToDOM/).